 WHO WE ARE

-Fish Welfare Initiative aims to reduce the suffering of billions of fish through researching and executing targeted, highly-scalable welfare interventions.
+Fish Welfare Initiative aims to improve the welfare outcomes of billions of fish through researching and executing targeted, highly-scalable welfare interventions.

 An estimated 73-180 billion fish are farmed each year.
 That makes them by far the most farmed vertebrate in the world.
-As with other farmed animals, their suffering is often immense.
-And yet, little is being done to improve their lives.
+And yet, little is being done to safeguard their welfare.

 Our mission is to change that.
 As beings very different from ourselves, fish have needs that are not always obvious or emotionally compelling to us.
 However, just like humans, fish have a serious interest in avoiding pain and living a good life.